-where the description of the symbols is given in Table 1.
-The range of $s_i$ is [0,1].
-If $n_M$ is equal to $n_S$ , $s_i$ is maximum (1).
-If $n_M=0$ and $n_S>0$ , $s_i$ is minimum (0).
-If $n_M=0$ and $n_S=0$ (namely, there is no minutiae which should be matched in the two sectors), $s_i$ is set to 1.
-To evaluate the robustness of MinutiaCode to noise, the matching results of five correctly identified latents of low quality are examined.
-The lowest quality image where MinutiaCode still succeeds is when there are five correctly detected minutiae and seven spurious minutiae in the neighborhood.
-This successful matching should be attributed to the use of texture information and the different ways we deal with reliable and unreliable minutiae.
+where the description of the symbols is given in Table I. The range of s_i is [0,1].
+If n_M is equal to n_S , s_i is maximum (1).
+If $n_M = 0$ and $n_S > 0$, s_i is minimum (0).
+If $n_M = 0$ and $n_S = 0$ (namely, there is no minutiae which should be matched in the two sectors), s_i is set to 1.

-3.2 Global Minutiae Matching
+B. Global Minutiae Matching

 Given the similarity of all minutia pairs, the one-to-one correspondence between minutiae is established in this stage.
-All minutia pairs are sorted in the decreasing order of normalized similarity defined in [23] and each of the top-five minutia pairs is used to align the two sets of minutiae.
-Minutiae are examined in turn and minutiae that
+All minutia pairs are sorted in the decreasing order of normalized similarity defined in [24] and each of the top-5 minutia pairs is used to align the two sets of minutiae.
+Minutiae are examined in turn and minutiae that are close in both location and direction, and have not been matched to other minutiae are deemed as matching minutiae.
+After all the minutia pairs have been examined, a set of matching minutiae is obtained.